Knotters/covidcare/README.md

 ### Environment

-Copy contents of [covid/.env.example](covid/.env.example) to a new file at [covid/.env](covid/.env), and set the values in content accordingly.
+Copy the contents of [covid/.env.example](covid/.env.example) to a new file at [covid/.env](covid/.env), and set the values in content accordingly.

 ### Dependencies